HowDoIGitHelp/pckmeasurementtool/Related Work.md

 This is bigger problem on young research fields like Computer Science Education.
 Because of all of this, Computer Science Education research falls behind other fields in terms of an understanding of teacher's PCK [@Yadav2016 ].

-## Why we need to solve these problems
+## PCK is an empirical evidence for good teaching practices
-### PCK is an empirical evidence for good teaching practices
+Currently there are no widely accepted standards of teaching in Computer Science Education  [@Rohaan2009].
-Currently there are no widely accepted standards of teaching in Computer Science Education  [@Rohaan2009 ] This affects Computer Science teachers' personal standards of teaching.
+This affects Computer Science teachers' personal standards of teaching.
 When CS teachers' decide to switch between preferred teaching techniques and practices they base their choice on anecdotal evidences, informal judgement, and intuition [@Fossati2011 ].
 Measuring PCK for introductory CS teachers will allow us to compare teaching practices using empirical evidence.
-Instead of simply relying on intuition teachers can compare different teaching practices using empirical measures like PCK.
+This is important because, empirical evidence is needed so that the community can use research to answer questions on how to teach programming [@Pears2007].

-### PCK measures identify difficult to teach topics
+## PCK measures identify difficult to teach topics
 Measuring mean PCK of teachers for each topic will give us insights on which topics are harder to teach.
 Topics in which teachers generally have lower levels of PCK can help identify topics in which teachers have trouble teaching.
 By combining knowledge of hard to teach topics to our existing knowledge of topics CS students have trouble learning [@Goldman2008] we can verify if these two sets of topics are similar to each other.
 Knowing this will provide evidence to the hypothesis that poor performances of CS students are caused by poor teaching practices of CS teachers.

-### Good measures develop good teachers
+## Good measures develop good teachers
 There is demand for high quality CS teachers in the world right now.
 This makes the need for effective teacher training imminent.
 To create frameworks of improvement - focused teacher evaluation system, measurements for effective teaching is needed [@METProject2013].